Torchlight II: Critical reception

 Torchlight II received favorable reviews; on aggregate review website Metacritic the game attains an overall score of 88 out of 100 based on reviews from 67 professional critics.

 Though the original Torchlight received positive reviews, the game's lack of any multiplayer modes was a near-universal criticism of the title by critics and fans alike.

 Game Informer stated that "Torchlight II is an excellent game no matter how you slice it... the margin between [it and Diablo III] is razor-thin – and I have to give the nod to Torchlight II."
 IGN praised the game saying, "Torchlight II doesn't do anything radically new, but does everything incredibly well.
 It fits all the pieces of varied monster behavior, interesting items, excellent skill design and random surprises together into a near-perfect formula, where the action never stops and rewards are never far away."
 GameTrailers praised the low price point saying, "it's a polished adventure that easily justifies its reasonable $20 price tag."
 One of the criticisms of the game is the lack of innovation.
 GameSpot stated, "Torchlight II doesn't innovate and it doesn't surprise, and the genre may need an infusion of new ideas if it's going to stay vital."

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Torchlight II for "Role-Playing/Massively Multiplayer Game of the Year".

 Sales

 The game sold over 1 million copies in 2012.
-As of 2015, the game has sold almost 3 million copies.
+As of 2015, the game had sold almost 3 million copies.